yasteen/bfio/README.md

 (the path string must be less than 256 characters), and a byte for read/write info.

-- `"` Triggers an open/close - only one file open at a time.
+-   `"` Opens a file - only one file open at a time.
-- `'` Skips a byte
+-   `'` Closes the currently opened file
 -   `:` Writes a byte to the file.
 -   `;` Reads a byte from the file, storing its value in the byte at the data pointer.

-For example, the data cells would look like this:
+For example, with the following data cells:

 ```
   v
 | 9 | 48 | 65 | 6C | 6C | 6F | 2E | 74 | 78 | 74 |
   ^
 ```

-would open a file called Hello.txt - the data pointer points at the length of the string.
+calling `"` would open a file called Hello.txt - the data pointer points at the length of the string.